VirologyCharite/vsplit/README.md

 ### Dropping a prefix from the matched pattern

-In the previous examples we split on `\n>`.
-There are two things to note.

-First of all, you can see that the initial chunk (beginning `>hCoV-19/Australia/N`) does not start with the split pattern.
+In the previous examples where we split on `\n>`, you can see that the initial chunk (beginning `>hCoV-19/Australia/N`) does not start with the split pattern.
 That's because `vsplit` jumps to an offset in the file without even looking at the initial data (that's kind of the point, after all).
 The default is to return the initial chunk (before the first instance of the pattern that is found; note that this may not be the very first instance of the pattern, it's just the first one found after the first jump within the file).
 If you don't want this initial chunk to be returned, you can use `--skip-zero-chunk`:

 ```sh
 $ vsplit --skip-zero-chunk --prefix 20 --pattern '"\n>"' --eval-pattern --chunk-size 50000000000 sequences.fasta